lackhand/princess/genre/gifts.md

 ---
 layout: navpage
-title: Alchemical Items
+title: Specific Gifts
 section: "2.2"
 ---

 > I'm going to put on a scuba tank so the poison elemental can't get me!
 > ...again!
-Seems like we're always fighting these guys!
+Seems like we're always fighting these guys in the sporting goods section!

 Anything the princesses purchase as a secret works the way the secrets dictate.
 This section covers everything else, particularly when designing new gifts.

-See gifts under tools for more advice about how to bring an item into the game.
+See `tools>gifts` for more advice about how to bring a gift into the game.

-Any item first needs to be _invented_ (which might take multiple downtime actions), and then either have its recipe _crafted_ or else be _borrowed_ from some source (both of which also consume downtime).
+A gift first needs to be _invented_ (which might take multiple _downtime actions_), and then either have its recipe _crafted_ or else be _borrowed_ from some source (both of which also consume downtime).
-Sometimes an item is just encountered during an adventure, though -- perhaps it's seized at brought along?
+Alternatively, in the fiction a princess might juryrig, commandeer, purchase, coopt or convince herself into a new piece of equipment, ally, or power.
-That's fine!
+That's fine too!

-### What is an item
+# What is a gift?

 A weapon, armor, special technique, ritual, companion, pet, or similar.
 Any princess-exploitable stand-alone piece of rules text is an item.
 We use the invention rules so that there's a way to balance the princess' giving themselves goodies with the sorts of challenges we want them to face.

-### Design
+# Designing an item

 This is sort of a metagame procedure: it defines what the item does as a conversation between a princess & the narrator.